-- Pain in the abdomen area, ribs, hips, stomach, or back
+- Pain in the abdomen, ribs, hips, stomach, or back.

-- Urinating more often than usual and blood appearing in the urine
+- Urinating more often than usual and blood in the urine.

 How do you treat simple kidney cysts?

-Due to the fact that they are usually harmless, they are oftentimes not treated.
+Due to the fact that they’re usually harmless, they’re oftentimes not treated.
 But if a cyst is forcing a lot of pressure on the kidney, it will end up hindering its function, so there will be no other option than to intervene.
-And what does the intervention entail?
-It can be done two different ways, depending on where the cysts is located and how big it is:

-- Suction or sclerotherapy: Through an injection, the cyst fluid is eliminated.
+- Suction or sclerotherapy: The cyst fluid is eliminated with an injection.

-- Surgery: Generally it is done through laparoscopy, using thin instruments that are inserted through small perforations in the abdomen.
-During the surgery the doctor drains the cyst and then clips it off or cauterizes it.
-It is done very quickly and the patient will only be in the hospital for a couple of days.
+- Surgery: It’s generally done through laparoscopy, using thin instruments that are inserted through small perforations in the abdomen.
+During the surgery, the doctor drains the cysts and then clips them off or cauterizes them.
+This surgery is very quick and the patient will only be in the hospital for a couple of days.

 Can I prevent kidney cysts?

 They tend to appear with age, but a basic way of keeping your kidneys in good shape is maintaining a healthy lifestyle.
-And you know how:
+Follow these recommendations: